sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 [2020-04-14 02:47:52,082] [INFO] [master.py:249:_stop] Evaluation service stopped
 ```

-The log shows that the accuracy reaches to 0.77 after 250 steps training.
+The logs show that the accuracy reaches to 0.77 after 250 steps iteration.